How often have you left the grocery store saying, “The price of food continues to rise?”

 - It allows for bulk buying.

-- Planning ahead and buying in bulk always saves you money
+- Planning and buying in bulk always saves you money

 How Do I Get Started?

 This may take a bit of your time but will be worth it in the long run.
-You want to make two lists:
+First, you want to make two lists: